Ableton Push 3 Settings You Should Change Right Away

 Jul 23, 2025

-A few simple tweaks can make it feel smoother, more responsive, and a lot easier to use, especially in standalone mode.
+A few simple tweaks can make it smoother, more responsive, and easier to use, especially in standalone mode.

-You’ll get menus for display, pads, audio, MIDI, and more.
+This brings up menus for display, pads, audio, MIDI, and other key settings.

 -